syncfusion-content/ej2-react-docs/ej2-react/grid/columns/columns.md

 In the following sample, the `rowDataBound` event of the Grid is used to set the innerHTML of the checkbox element to empty.

 {% tabs %}
-{% highlight js tabtitle="app.jsx" %}
+{% highlight js tabtitle="index.jsx" %}
-{% include code-snippet/grid/column-cs27/app/App.jsx %}
+{% include code-snippet/grid/blank-row-cs1/app/index.jsx %}
 {% endhighlight %}
-{% highlight js tabtitle="datasource.jsx" %}
+{% highlight ts tabtitle="index.tsx" %}
-{% include code-snippet/grid/column-cs27/app/datasource.jsx %}
+{% include code-snippet/grid/blank-row-cs1/app/index.tsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/column-cs27/app/App.tsx %}
-{% endhighlight %}
-{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/column-cs27/app/datasource.tsx %}
-{% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/column-cs27" % }
+ {% previewsample "page.domainurl/code-snippet/grid/blank-row-cs1" %}

 ## See Also